Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 25 – Visit Península de Maraú

-Maraú is about 55 minutes away from Itacaré and is still a less explored destination, with very preserved ecosystems.
+Maraú is about 55 minutes from Itacaré and is still a less explored destination, with very preserved ecosystems.
 With Paraíso Turismo, you will make the trip with a 4×4 Land Rover Off-Road.

 In the Marau Peninsula you will see natural pools, wonderful beaches (Algodões, Saquaíra, and Taipu de Fora), lagoons, sandbanks, coral reefs, mangroves, natural fields, forest types of the Atlantic Forest with varied fauna and flora, ecological trails and viewpoints.